majix5612/majix5612.github.io/Majix-WebServer-Poly-Track-Custom.md

 --START COPY--
 --END COPY--
-You must copy all the text between those lines (Not the lines themself) And Make sure not to copy spaces To select your track simply copy the code for that track
+You must copy all the text between those lines (Not the lines themself) And Make sure not to copy spaces To select your track simply copy the code for that track | To import the track in polytrack click play then import and paste the code

 *= Recommended